 1. Northeastern Bulgaria

-The territorial distribution/diffusion of imitations of denarii found south of the Danube in Thrace (in modern Bulgaria) exhibits 3 distinct concentrations (map 1).
+An analysis of the territorial distribution/diffusion of imitations of denarii found south of the Danube in Thrace (in modern Bulgaria) indicates 3 distinct concentrations (map 1).

 (After Paunov/Davis 2012)

 The first concentration comes from the the north-eastern part of Moesia, in the zone of the modern Bulgarian districts of Russe–Razgrad–Shumen–Silistra–Dobrich.
 In this area three hoards containing such imitations have been discovered: the Maluk Porovetz, Garvan and ‘South Dobrudja’ hoards.
-Unfortunately, as is the case with so much numismatic material in Bulgaria (see Who’s Afraid of the Past’ article), the material from only one of these hoards is extant – the Maluk Porovatz hoard (Dimitrov K.( 2007) The Getic Territory of Sboryanovo, Northeast Bulgaria, in the Late Hellenistic Age (2nd century BC–1st century AD). – Thracia 17, Sofia, 2007, p.
+Unfortunately, as is the case with so much numismatic material in Bulgaria, the material from only one of these hoards is extant – the Maluk Porovatz hoard (Dimitrov K.( 2007) The Getic Territory of Sboryanovo, Northeast Bulgaria, in the Late Hellenistic Age (2nd century BC–1st century AD). – Thracia 17, Sofia, 2007, p.
 369–390).
 All the coins from the other two – the Garvan and South Dobrudja hoards, have been stolen/sold, and are no longer available for scientific research (Paunov/Davis op cit).

 We are therefore left with the Malak Porovetz hoard found in the Razgrad region of northeastern Bulgaria in 1995.
 The hoard consisted of 44 denarii of the Roman Republic, 11 imitations of the same, and a single late drachm of Apollonia in Illyria dated to ca. 50–25 BC.
 What is interesting about this hoard of ‘Dacian’ coins is that has distinct parallels with another hoard now in the Belgrade National Museum.
 Like Maluk Porovets, this hoard was discovered far from Dacia, coming from the ‘Vojvodina Region’ (= formerly Southern Hungary) in modern Serbia.
 The hoard arrived in Belgrade sometime between the two World Wars, and consists solely of ‘barbarian’ imitations, 15 in all.
 This find is, according to the latest research (loc cit) precisely parallel to the Roman Republican imitations issued by the Celtic Eravisci tribe in Pannonia in the late 1st century BC.
 The style of the Vojvodina coins also closely resembles that of the Celtic Eraviscan issues (loc cit).